Is There a Way to Experience Something Again for the First Time

 And isn't that always the way repetition deviates from the kickoff fourth dimension?
 The 2nd, third or hundredth time you lot see, do, hear or experience something is nigh inevitably a richer feel than the commencement fourth dimension.
 Because you have expectations based on previous occasions.
 Because those expectations either are or aren't met – which may exist satisfying, surprising or annoying, but in any example adds value.

 Information technology's not piece of cake to see this, when repetition counts mostly as innovation's boring little sibling, simply a repetition is never an exact copy of what went before.
 Considering we aren't the aforementioned: we're changed by what came first, have get new people who look at things differently.
+You can't pace into the same river twice, nor tin can y'all visit the same campsite twice (let alone iv times).

 This means that every repetition is a new experience in itself.
 The expectations you accept, sometimes fulfilled and sometimes not, are new.
 The recognition is new.
 Every performance of a shared ritual makes the relationship more layered than earlier.
 Every descent enables the trunk to ski more than fluently than the previous attempt.
 Every play-through brings more than subtleties to the attention than the previous mind.
 It's all new.